marcoverpas/PhD_Lectures_Macerata_2025/README.md

 #### A1.3.2 The relationship between money and prices

 The second corollary relates to the interpretation of Irving Fisher's [equation of exchange](https://en.wikipedia.org/wiki/Equation_of_exchange).
 This is, once again, an accounting identity that asserts that the value of goods exchanged is equal to the value of the money used for the exchange.
 In formula: $`Y × P = M × V`$, where $`Y`$ is an indicator of the volume of production (or a vector of physical quantities of goods), $`P`$ is the general price level (or a vector of unit prices for each good), $`M`$ is the total quantity of money, and $`V`$ is its velocity of circulation (i.e., the number of times it changes hands).
 The [quantity theory of money](https://en.wikipedia.org/wiki/Quantity_theory_of_money#:~:text=The%20quantity%20theory%20of%20money,runs%20from%20money%20to%20prices.) - pioneered by David Hume, accepted by David Ricardo and revived in the 1950s by Milton Friedman - asserts that, since production tends to a natural level defined by technology and the availability of factors, while the velocity of circulation of money is rather stable, it is possible to establish a direct relationship between the quantity of money injected into the system by monetary authorities and the price level: $`P = M × \bar{V} / \bar{Y}`$.
-Hence Friedman's famous statement that 'inflation is always and everywhere a monetary phenomenon'.
+Hence Friedman's famous statement that "inflation is always and everywhere a monetary phenomenon".

 However, the monetary and financial instability that has characterised the major world economies since the late 1970s has shown that the velocity of circulation of money is anything but stable, increasing during expansion phases and plummeting during recessions (as predicted by Keynes and Minsky, intuited before them by Thornton and Marx, and reluctantly acknowledged by Mankiw).
 Moreover, the possibility of defining a natural level of production independent of demand conditions and thus of firms' investments is blatantly contradicted by the need to continuously revise estimates of potential GDP.
 Finally, for years, the world's major central banks have abandoned any ambition to control monetary aggregates (the most striking case being the abandonment of the [second pillar of the ECB's monetary policy](https://www.ecb.europa.eu/pub/pdf/other/pp37_48_mb200011en.pdf)) to focus on regulating the policy interest rate, letting the supply of base money adjust to demand (through open market operations that play a passive adjustment role, not an active determination of monetary aggregates, as this would clash with the setting of the reference rate for the markets).